-The seminar has been designed to have a broad appeal.
-It is relevant to all primary school staff involved in literacy learning: School leaders, Literacy Coordinators, Literacy Support Staff, Reception – Year 6 teachers and assistants.
-The outcomes for the day have been divided into different areas to highlight the potential key outcomes for each person registering.
+Created to have a broad appeal, this workshop is relevant to all primary school staff involved in literacy learning: School leaders, Literacy Coordinators, Literacy Support Staff, Reception – Year 6 teachers and assistants.
+The outcomes for the day have been divided into different areas highlighting the key areas addressed for each person registering.

 School leaders, Literacy Coordinators and Literacy Support Staff will gain:

-- An understanding of the characteristics of high performing primary schools based on the research of Emeritus Professor William Louden (2015).
+- an understanding of the practical characteristics of high performing primary schools based on the research of Emeritus Professor William Louden (2015).

 - clarity on how to coordinate the whole school approach so that teachers operate more effectively within the classroom.

-- An understanding of how students typically learn to decode 1st, spell 2nd and write 3rd.
+- an understanding of how students typically learn to decode 1st, spell 2nd, write 3rd.

 Clarity on the 2 core skills that facilitate decoding, the 3 core skills that facilitate early spelling and the range of skills that facilitate writing.

-- Clarity on how to introduce reading, spelling and writing in an early childhood manner so that early literacy learning is enjoyable.
+- ideas on how to teach pre-literacy, reading, spelling and writing in an early childhood manner so that early literacy learning is systematic, successful and enjoyable.

 Year 1 & 2 Staff will gain:

-- Improved skills related to phonic dictation (as a medium to facilitate the transfer of phonic concepts into written work.)
+- improved skills related to phonic dictation (as a medium to facilitate the transfer of phonic concepts being taught into written work).

 Year 3, 4 5 & 6 Staff will gain:

 - an understanding on how to deliver 20 minutes of structured synthetic phonics instruction within a literacy block.
 What is ‘word attack’? (i.e. decoding and spelling skills), and how do we teach it within the context of a potentially significant range in student ability.

-- A synthetic phonics approach for the students operating at a junior primary level and for the age appropriate or advanced students a phonic-based approach that focuses upon word meanings and opportunities to transfer concepts into writing.
+- clarity on how to meet the needs of students operating at a junior primary level while also meeting the needs of the age-appropriate or advanced students with a phonic-based approach that focuses upon word meanings and opportunities to transfer concepts into writing.